freeCodeCamp/freeCodeCamp/guide/english/csharp/ternary-operator/index.md

 # Ternary operator (`?:`)

-Ternary operator returns one of the two expressions based on a condition.
+The ternary operator returns one of the two expressions based on a condition.
 It can be used as a shortcut for if...else statement.

 ## Syntax
 ```